Performance-Based Earned Value

 10/11/2025

-not an engineering standard. is a business standard, outside of the scope and technology area of the G-47 SE Committee. not a best practice on the engineering of (4) quality, and (5) other areas conforming to broadly accepted engineering practices or specifications for a product, process, procedure, or test method. systems. not within the scope of SAE International’s policies or of the SMC Org. and Operating Procedures.
+This is not an engineering standard; it is a business standard that falls outside the scope and technology area of the G-47 SE Committee.
+It does not represent best practices in engineering concerning (4) quality and (5) other areas that conform to broadly accepted engineering practices or specifications for a product, process, procedure, or test method.
+Additionally, it does not align with the ANSI EIA Standard 748 or the EIA 748 guidelines, and it is not within the scope of SAE International’s policies or the SMC Org. and Operating Procedures, including the EIA-748 guidelines.

 Feinberg: Reform Joint Requirements Process to Accelerate Fielding of